digitaltolkien/timelines/notes.md

 ### Introduction

-These are just work-in-progress notes on how to convey timeline events in a machine-readable way that we can both publish and use to drive the interative timeline viewer (which will eventually allow filtering, display of dates relative to other base dates, and more).
+These are just work-in-progress notes on how to convey timeline events in a machine-readable way that we can both publish and use to drive the interactive timeline viewer (which will eventually allow filtering, display of dates relative to other base dates, and more).

 ### Prior Art